sansarip/owlbear/docs/paredit.md

   <dd><span><code>delete</code></span></dd>
   <dt>Description</dt>
   <dd class="description">
     <span>Delete one character forward, unless it will unbalance a form.
 Otherwise, move past the character instead of deleting it.
-If the node is empty, then remove it.</span>
+If the node is empty, then remove it.
+You can always force forward deletion with <code>Force Delete Forward</code> (<code>alt+delete</code>).</span>
     <details>
       <summary>📼</summary>
       <video class="example" src="assets/examples/tsx-delete-forward-20230508-00.mp4" controls="controls" autoplay loop muted/>